debainz/baruch-wifi-on-Linux/README.md

     - CA cert: not in use
     - PEAP V: Automatic
     - Inner Auth: MSCHAPv2
 3. Username and password are the same as the login for the printer portal, and can be reset via [mypassword.baruch.cuny.edu](https://www.mypassword.baruch.cuny.edu).
-Username follows the format of: (firstinitial).(lastname)(last 2 digits of SSN).
+Username follows the format of: firstinitial.lastname+(last 2 digits of SSN).
+Ex: j.doe12

 ### On GNOME: